 rows of gray buildings fade into the distance.

-Los Angeles.
-Her work has been published in The Writer Magazine,
+memory.
+Her work was published in The Writer